JayJajoo/3D-dept-Estimation/README.md

 This project was developed at Northeastern University as part of an academic initiative to explore cost-effective 3D detection using YOLO and MiDaS models.

 ---

-## Citation
-If you use this codebase, please cite the associated project report: